Regulatory Model Numbers

 3. Strip the wires to the appropriate length for the lugs to be used.

-4. Select agency-approved compression (pressure) lugs for wiring terminations.
+4. Use agency-approved compression (pressure) lugs for wiring terminations.

-6. Crimp the lugs with the proper tool, and assure that the tubing extends over the barrel of the lugs and the insulation on the wires (Figure 4).
+6. Crimp the lugs with the proper tool, and ensure that the tubing extends over the barrel of the lugs and the insulation on the wires (Figure 4 - Lugs Wiring Terminations).

 Figure 4.
 Lugs Wiring Terminations